se habla español

 Where Slip and Fall Accidents Happen on Long Island

-Slip and fall injuries occur in everyday environments throughout Long Island, often in high-traffic locations where safety should be a priority.
+Slip and fall injuries occur in everyday locations throughout Long Island.

 What Must Be Proven in a Long Island Slip and Fall Case

-Slip and fall claims are governed by premises liability law.
-To succeed, an injured person must generally establish three key elements.
+Slip and fall cases fall under premises liability law.
+To win, you generally need to establish three things.

 Comparative Fault in Slip and Fall Cases